hasenbanck/asche/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

 Provides an abstraction layer above erupt to easier use Vulkan in Rust.
+Mainly handles the Vulkan busywork (device initialization, memory handling etc.) and the lifetimes of objects.

+No validation and a lot of pain.

 ## Requirements